chmlee/ream-doc-v2/docs/Contribution/Note.md

     GDP = "gz2"
 ```

-I prefer TOML's syntax over YAML's when it comes to nested data, but there is no easy way to reference information in TOML.
+I prefer TOML's syntax over YAML's when it comes to nested data as it doesn't rely on indentation, but there is no referencing in TOML.
 In fact, the author explicitly rejected the idea during early development ([Issue #13](https://github.com/toml-lang/toml/issues/13) and [Issue #77](https://github.com/toml-lang/toml/issues/77)).
 To implement reference in TOML implies creating a superset of TOML.

-In conclusion, I want a language that is able to reference and reuse existing data (like the rejected proposal in [Issue #13](https://github.com/toml-lang/toml/issues/13)) and has readable syntax for "list of objects" (or "array of tables" in TOML).
+In conclusion, I want a language that is able to reference and reuse existing data (like the rejected proposal in [Issue #13](https://github.com/toml-lang/toml/issues/13), but with better syntax) and has readable syntax for "list of objects" (or "array of tables" in TOML).

 I found none, so I wrote my own.

 ### SQL

-You might wonder why I didn't consider SQL databases.
+You might wonder why I didn't consider SQL databases, and the answer is quite simple: I did not know SQL back then.
-First, I wanted to edit my data in an text editor, and I don't think SQL databases are designed to work that way.
-Second, I did not know SQL by the time I started writing REAM.

-REAM's "inheritance" feature was inspired by my WRONG understanding of how class inheritance work in object-oriented programming.
-I branded the new language as "object-oriented data serialization standard" (which doesn't make sense now that I think of it) and googled the term to see whether or not it is used to describe other technology.
-Of course I got pages and pages of results on SQL.

-If I want other people to use REAM, I have to be very careful not to reinvent relational databases.
-What exactly do REAM offers that SQL databases don't?
+Nevertheless, if I want REAM to be more than a personal project, I have to consider what exactly does REAM provide that SQL does not, instead of reinventing a inferior relational database.
+Why would social scientists choose REAM over a 40+ year technology that is proven to be efficient and reliable?

-The most fundamental design differences between the two is that SQL databases requires a server to run, while REAM store everything in static files.
+The most fundamental design differences between the two is that SQL databases are dynamic, while REAM store everything in static files:
-This has profound affects on the workflow:

-#### SQL databases are harder to distribute

-There are two ways to do so.
-You either export your database into a `.sql` file, or maintain a server to export data as a CSV file when a download request is made.
-The former solution requires your users to install and understand SQL to use it, and the later requires you to maintain a server, which is not free.

-REAM saves everything in static files and plan to utilize Git hosting services for data distribution, which is free.
-Downloading REAM files is easy as executing `git clone` commands, and I plan to write a package manager to further simplify the process.

 #### SQL databases are harder to perform CRUD operations on